To master PPM, strike the right balance of top-down and bottom-up capabilities

 Project Portfolio Management or PPM was defined by Gartner in 2004 as an approach to integrating the various elements of project management (planning, scheduling, resourcing, etc.) with top-down portfolio management.
 The intent was to help organizations select the right investments – those that aligned with strategy, and then execute those investments in the right way.
 Implementing a PPM solution effectively requires organizations to maintain the right balance between top-down portfolio management and bottom-up project execution.

-Why is PPM important?
+Why is Project Portfolio Management important?

 PPM is essential, especially in today’s world that is evolving and changing so rapidly.
-Strategic Portfolio Management or SPM creates the framework for success for an organization – by identifying the investments that are needed to achieve the goals and objectives of the business.
+Strategic Portfolio Management creates the framework for success for an organization – by identifying the investments that are needed to achieve the goals and objectives of the business.
 But those investments must then be broken out into work items and delivered as effectively and efficiently as possible – consistently, regardless of how much the environment is changing.
 That’s the function of PPM, and done right, it maintains alignment between the key strategies and the work being done to deliver those strategies.

 There are a number of key elements to PPM, all of which have to be effective for PPM to succeed.